-Costs associated with our ZGN-1061 program increased period over period by \$1.7 million.
-In the third quarter of 2016 we initiated a Phase 1 clinical trial for ZGN-1061 which completed recruiting and dosing patients in the first quarter of 2017.
-The overall increase is primarily due to additional preclinical studies as well as drug product and drug substance activities as we have commenced a Phase 2 clinical trial in the third quarter of 2017 in both Australia and New Zealand, for which we plan to enroll approximately 120 patients for 12 weeks of dosing.
-The expenses during the 2016 period were for the Phase 1 clinical trial of ZGN-1061 in the Netherlands, which was comprised of 39 patients in a single ascending dose, or SAD, portion and 29 patients in a multiple ascending dose, or MAD, portion.
+Costs associated with our ZGN-1061 program decreased period over period by \$1.3 million, primarily due to a decrease in nonclinical and manufacturing costs of \$2.4 million.
+During the 2017 period, costs increased primarily as a result of additional nonclinical studies and drug product and drug substance activities, as we were planning for our Phase 2 clinical trial which commenced in the third quarter of 2017 in both Australia and New Zealand, for which we enrolled 137 patients in a 12 week clinical trial.
+Partially offsetting the decrease in nonclinical and manufacturing costs of our ZGN-1061 program is an increase in costs associated with our clinical trials for our ZGN-1061 program of \$1.0 million.
+The expenses during the 2017 period were for final costs for a Phase 1 clinical trial of ZGN-1061 in the Netherlands, which was comprised of 39 patients in a single ascending dose, or SAD, portion and 29 patients in a multiple ascending dose, or MAD, portion, while the expenses during the 2018 period are for the larger Phase 2 clinical trial.